SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/TextGuideVer-1.md

 My guide was constructed under the methods that worked for me, please note that some information may be incorrect due to this being my first time trying to make a 1999 game work on modern systems.
 If none of the steps in this guide does work for you, I put down below this all the known methods of getting this game.
 The Alcino Major's Portable builds & a Spanish guide that goes very in-depth.

 I would highly suggest to open up a text document while you're following the guide and write down which build of the game that you used, which settings you have changed, which OS you were on and any details you can tell.
 The more information that we can get to have more people to play this game, the better.

-If you do that or interested to join a discord server about everything Sega rally : https://discord.gg/Pn7KX5NG ( Sega Rally Series Discord Hosted by Over Jump Rally )
+If you're willing to help to make this game more accessible or interested to join a discord server about everything Sega rally : https://discord.gg/Pn7KX5NG ( Sega Rally Series Discord Hosted by Over Jump Rally )

 Internet Archive (Old Portable) : https://archive.org/details/segarally2_portable